 ITER used the 2007 version of the RCC-MR code as a reference for its vacuum vessel.
 This code was chosen for the vacuum vessel on both technical grounds (the equipment and technology are covered by the code) and regulatory grounds (the code is adapted to French regulations).
-RCC-MRx is also being used for the other components, including the test blanket modules (TBM) in Eurofer.
+RCC-MRx (2012, 2015 and 2018 editions) has also been used for other components, such as the test blanket modules (China and Europe) and diagnostic systems (vertical neutron camera, and divertor neutron flux monitors)...

-© 2022, ITER ORGANIZATION - ITER SITE GÉNÉRAL
+© 2022, ITER ORGANIZATION - ITER SITE